 6. Drain the rinse water.

 8. Place the angled jar in a cabinet or your pantry (somewhere warm and mostly dark).
-Repeat step 5-7 every 8 to 12 hours for 3-4 days or until the sprouts are 2-3 inches in length.
+Repeat steps 5-7 every 8 to 12 hours for 3-4 days or until the sprouts are 2-3 inches in length.

 9. Remove the sprouts from their growing container and spread them in a shallow layer on a plate or shallow container.
 Place in direct sunlight for 15 minutes.
-This is when sprout magic happens as the sun activates all the healthy enzymes that were locked inside that tiny seed.
+This is when sprout magic happens as the sun activates all the healthy enzymes locked inside that tiny seed.